survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 There's also a Babel plugin known as [babel-plugin-typecheck](https://www.npmjs.com/package/babel-plugin-typecheck) that allows you to perform runtime checks based on your Flow annotations. [flow-runtime](https://codemix.github.io/flow-runtime/) goes a notch further and provides more functionality.
 These approaches complement Flow static checker and allow you to catch even more issues.

+T> [flow-coverage-report](https://www.npmjs.com/package/flow-coverage-report) shows how much of your code is covered by Flow type annotations.

 ## Conclusion

 Babel has become an indispensable tool for many developers given it bridges the standard with older browsers.
 Even if you targeted modern browsers, transforming through Babel may be a necessity if you use UglifyJS.